 There are lots of mental health charities out there, and many of them offer web pages or leaflets that explain anxiety, so why not look those up too?

 How to explain your anxiety to your partner?
 Think about things you’re going to say beforehand.

 When you’re feeling anxious, it’s easy to forget what you wanted to say or find that the words just aren’t coming out like you wanted them to.

 Help yourself through it by writing out what you want to say beforehand.
 That way, you won’t forget any key points or get lost in words.

 You can even write it as a letter and give it to your partner to read if that’s easier.

 Make it relatable

-If you can find a way of explaining that they can relate to, the conversation will be much easier.
+If you can find a way of explaining anxiety to partner so that they can relate to it, the conversation will be much easier.
 You might describe it as being on the freeway at night with no idea where to go or being alone in a creepy house.